 This past weekend, two kids later, we did everything but that.

-When you wake up hungover on the weekend with a baby, you have a giant shit sitting in a diaper waiting for you the next morning.
+When you wake up hungover on the weekend with a baby, you have a giant shit sitting in a diaper waiting for you.
 Try not to vomit.
 The only nap you’re taking is if you can barter with your partner to swap nap times.

-Once you get home from devoting your weekend to your children, you then get to only press repeat on Sunday.
+Once you get home from devoting your Saturday to your children, you then get to press repeat on Sunday.

 So, be careful!
 Don’t overindulge in those well-deserved cocktails on Saturday night!
 Maybe try a La Croix instead.